danielatrivella/np3_ligand/np3_LigPCDS/README.md

 At the end, the final representations will be stored in a 3D point cloud file inside the subfolder of each PDB entry of the ligand entries in the provided output path (parameter output_LigPCDS_path), together with its labeling file.

+Here only data in a resolution range from 0.5 to 4 Å is expected to be labeled, based on the XGen radii table implementation.

 *Run:*